As human beings, we must explore or perish. We must, because of three important eventualities:

 self-destruction

-We've all seen what happens when urban areas become overcrowded:
+We've all seen what happens when urban areas become overcrowded:- crime increases

 In the case of humans under these conditions, political, social and religious disagreements tend to fuel increased violence.
 Extremely dangerous factions can emerge from this soup and, given some of the nastier weapons we've designed, ultimately threaten man's very existence.